AitchisonLab/DeleteomeTools/README.md

 ```
 sim <- getSimilarStrainsByEnrichment(strain = "nup170, outputDir = "[enter output folder path]")
 ```
-These similarity analysis functions include adjustable parameters that set statistical cutoffs for identifying the query strain's set of differentially-expressed genes (DEGs) as well as its similar strains.
+These similarity analysis functions also include adjustable parameters that set statistical cutoffs for identifying the query strain's set of differentially-expressed genes (DEGs) as well as its similar strains.
 The default values are based on a systematic analysis of DeleteomeTools' performance for predicting gene function.
 They are set to optimize the trade-off between functional prediction sensitivity and total number of functional predictions.
-Users can adjust these parameters to make statisitcal cutoffs more stringent or permissive.
+Users can adjust these parameters to make statisitcal cutoffs more stringent or permissive as desired.

 To see the full list of strain names that can be used as query strains/genes, use
 ```